senixus/coffee-shop/README.md

 Clone this project

-`npm install` to install all required depencies
+`npm install` to install all required dependencies

 ## Firebase